Home Equity

 Is a home equity loan or line of credit better for me?

 Many people use these to make improvements on their home, but they can also be used for various other reasons.
 See Home Equity Loans vs. Home Equity Lines of Credit for help with choosing which one is right for you.
-With a home equity at Webster First, we will pay all of your standard closing costs for you.
-However, if you refinance or payoff a HELOC before having it open for two years, you will need to pay they closing costs.
+At Webster First, we will pay all of your standard closing costs for you.
+However, if you refinance or payoff a HELOC before having it open for two years, you will need to pay the closing costs.

 Home Equity Loans have a fixed rate for their entire term, while HELOCs are fixed for the first two years, and adjusted to prime rate thereafter.